-The mission of the Office of Victim Services (OVS) is to promote justice and healing for people affected by crime in the State of Arizona.
+The mission of the Office of Victim Services is to promote justice and healing for people affected by crime in the State of Arizona.

-About the Investigation Based Victim Advocate Program (IVAP)
+About the Investigation-Based Victim Advocate Program (IVAP)

-The IVAP is a unit of the Arizona Attorney General's Office of Victim Services that works with victims in cases being investigated by the agents in the Attorney General's Office.
-IVAP advocates provide notification and assistance to victims, as well as act as liaisons between the agents and the victims, from the time a Special Agent begins to investigate a crime until that investigation is complete.
-This could be when the case is submitted for charging, declined for prosecution, or closed by the agent for lack of evidence.
+The IVAP is a unit of the Attorney General's Office of Victim Services that deals with cases being investigated by the Office.
+IVAP advocates provide notification and assistance to victims from the time a Special Agent begins to investigate a crime until that investigation is complete.